bozsahin/debruijn-index/README.md

 There are three kinds of lambda terms:

-- `LAM V B`  : `V` is the variable, `B` is the unary or binary lambda body. `LAM` is the keyword, fashioned after Alessandro Cimatti's lambda calculus interpretation (many tahnks!)
+- `LAM V B`  : `V` is the variable, `B` is the unary or binary lambda body. `LAM` is the keyword, fashioned after Alessandro Cimatti's lambda calculus ADT (many thanks!)

 - `E` : unary lambda body, constant, variable or a unary lambda term.